Skip to main content

 Vulnerability assessments are initiated across a range of operational and compliance-driven contexts.
 Three scenarios account for the majority of engagements in the US market:

 Regulatory compliance mandates — The Payment Card Industry Data Security Standard (PCI DSS), version 4.0, requires quarterly external vulnerability scans performed by an Approved Scanning Vendor (ASV) and annual internal assessments.
-The Health Insurance Portability and Accountability Act Security Rule (45 CFR § 164.308(a)(1)) requires covered entities to conduct a risk analysis that encompasses vulnerability identification.
+Security Rule (45 CFR § 164.308(a)(1)) requires covered entities to conduct a risk analysis that encompasses vulnerability identification.
 Federal agencies operating under FISMA are required to perform ongoing vulnerability management under NIST SP 800-137.

 Pre-merger and acquisition due diligence — Acquirers commission vulnerability assessments of target company infrastructure to quantify inherited cyber risk.
 These engagements often combine network and application scope and are time-bounded to transaction timelines.